-1 "(iii) a postsecondary education 2 course or program provided by an institu- 3 tion of postsecondary education, a non- 4 profit organization, or a for-profit organi- 5 zation or business;".
-6 (b) State Alternative Accreditation.-Part H 7 of title IV of the Higher Education Act of 1965 (20 U.S.C.
-8 1099a et seq.) is amended by adding at the end the fol- 9 lowing: 10 "Subpart 4-State Alternative Accreditation 11 "SEC.
+"(iii) a postsecondary education course or program provided by an institu tion of postsecondary education, a non profit organization, or a for-profit organi zation or business;".

+6 (b) STATE ALTERNATIVE ACCREDITATION.-Part H 7 of title IV of the Higher Education Act of 1965 (20 U.S.C.
+8 1099a et seq.) is amended by adding at the end the fol9 lowing:

+10 "Subpart 4-State Alternative Accreditation 11 "SEC.
 498C.
 STATE ALTERNATIVE ACCREDITATION.

-12 "(a) In General.-Notwithstanding any other pro- 13 vision of law, a State may establish an alternative accredi- 14 tation system for the purpose of establishing institutions 15 that provide postsecondary education and postsecondary 16 education courses or programs as eligible for funding 17 under title IV if the State submits a plan to the Secretary 18 for the establishment of the alternative accreditation sys- 19 tem.
-Such institutions, courses, or programs may in- 20 elude- 21 "(1) institutions that provide postsecondary 22 education that culminates in a certification, creden- 23 tial, or degree;
+12 "(a) IN GENERAL.-Notwithstanding any other pro-13 vision of law, a State may establish an alternative accreditation system for the purpose of establishing institutions 14 15 that provide postsecondary education and postsecondary education courses or programs as eligible for funding 16 17 under title IV if the State submits a plan to the Secretary for the establishment of the alternative accreditation sys-18 tem.
+Such institutions, courses, or programs may in-19 20 clude-

+21 "(1) institutions that provide postsecondary 22 education that culminates in a certification, creden23 tial, or degree;

-"(2) postsecondary apprenticeship programs 1 2 that culminate in a certification, credential, or de-3 gree; 4 "(3) any other postsecondary education course 5 or program provided by an institution of postsec-6 ondary education, a nonprofit organization, or a for-7 profit organization or business, that culminates in a 8 certification, credential, or degree; and 9 "(4) any of the entities described in paragraphs 10 (1) through (3) that do not award a postsecondary 11 certification, credential, or degree, provided that such entity provides credit that will be accepted to-12 13 ward a postsecondary certification, credential, or de-14 gree at one or more of the entities described in para-15 graphs (1) through (3).
-16 "(b) ALTERNATIVE ACCREDITATION Notifica-17 TION.-The alternative accreditation plan described in 18 subsection (a) shall include the following: 19 "(1) The State's plan for designating one or 20 more authorized accrediting entities within the 21 State, such as the State Department of Education, 22 another State agency, an industry-specific accred-23 iting agency, or another entity, and an explanation 24 of the process through which the State will select 25 such authorized accrediting entities.
+"(2) postsecondary apprenticeship programs that culminate in a certification, credential, or de gree;

+4 "(3) any other postsecondary education course 5 or program offered at an institution of postsec6 ondary education, a nonprofit organization, or a for7 profit organization or business, that culminates in a 8 certification, credential, or degree; and

+9 "(4) any of the entities described in paragraphs 10 (1) through (3) that do not award a postsecondary 11 certification, credential, or degree, provided that 12 such entity provides credit that will be accepted to-13 ward a postsecondary certification, credential, or de-14 gree at one or more of the entities described in para-15 graphs (1) through (3).

+16 "(b) ALTERNATIVE ACCREDITATION NOTIFICA17 TION.-The alternative accreditation plan described in 18 subsection (a) shall include the following:

+"(1) The State's plan for designating one or more authorized accrediting entities within the State, such as the State Department of Education, another State agency, an industry-specific accrediting agency, or another entity, and an explanation of the process through which the State will select such authorized accrediting entities.

 1 "(2) The standards or criteria that an institu- 2 tion that provides postsecondary education and a 3 postsecondary education course or program must 4 meet in order to- 5 "(A) receive an initial accreditation as part 6 of the alternative accreditation system; and 7 "(B) maintain such accreditation.
 8 "(3) A description of the appeals process 9 through which an institution that provides postsec- 10 ondary education or a postsecondary education 11 course or program may appeal to an authorized ac- 12 crediting entity if such institution, course, or pro- 13 gram is denied accreditation under the State alter- 14 native accreditation system.
-15 "(4) Any State policy regarding public accessi- 16 bility to certain information relating to institutions 17 that provide postsecondary education and postsec- 18 ondary education courses and programs accredited 19 under the State alternative accreditation system, in- 20 cluding- 21 "(A) the information described in sub- 22 section $(e)(1)$ ; and 23 "(B) information about the rates of job 24 placement for individuals who have graduated 25 from an institution or completed a course or program that is accredited under the State alternative accreditation system, if available. "(5) An assurance by the State that under the State alternative accreditation system, only institutions that provide postsecondary education and postsecondary education courses or programs that provide a postsecondary certification, credential, or degree, or credits toward a postsecondary certification, credential, or degree (as defined by the State in ac-
+15 "(4) Any State policy regarding public accessi- 16 bility to certain information relating to institutions 17 that provide postsecondary education and postsec- 18 ondary education courses and programs accredited 19 under the State alternative accreditation system, in- 20 cluding- 21 "(A) the information described in sub- 22 section $(e)(1)$ ; and 23 "(B) information about the rates of job 24 placement for individuals that have graduated 25 from an institution or completed a course or